bitrise-io/devcenter/_articles/en/contributors/create-your-own-step.md

 `run_if`: If you want to make Step execution dependent on a certain condition, use the `run_if` property to define the run condition.
 For example, you can configure a Step so that it only runs in a CI environment.
 Read more in our [Enabling or disabling a Step conditionally](/steps-and-workflows/disable-a-step-by-condition/) guide about the possible use cases.

-## Submodules and step dependencies
+## Submodules and Step dependencies

 Do not use submodules, or require any other resource downloaded on-demand in your Step!
 Try to include everything required for your Step in the Step's repository.
 Otherwise you can run into problems if, say, the Step fails to download a resource because of a network error or some authorization problem.
 In the case of submodules, you should include the content of the other repository instead of using it as a submodule of your Step's repository.